MacLemon/CongressChecklist/README.md

 Your personal medication does not belong on the public interwebs for your privacy.
 This is just a reminder to pack it.
 Please do not include your personal medications in pull requests. :-)

 ### Schedule
-- Have a look at the [conference schedule](http://events.ccc.de/congress/2012/wiki/Schedule) and maybe make a preselection of talks you really "have to", "want to" or "would be nice to" see
+- Have a look at the [Fahrplan][20] and maybe make a preselection of talks you really "have to", "want to" or "would be nice to" see
 - be sure to schedule a period of time to get your T-Shirt or pullover(when preordered in the first two days)!
 - have a sense of how the trains are going from the station near by, enter Dammtor here: http://geofox.de/jsf/stationSchedule.seam direct connections to the airport, enter Dammtor at start and Airport